What causes hip pain when standing up after sitting?

 By releasing the tension being held in tight muscles – alongside the proper corrective strengthening and stretching exercises – you can begin to restore better strength-length balance around your hips, improve your alignment, and move with fewer restrictions.

 Once tight and contracted, these tight hip flexor muscles rarely release by stretching alone.
-These muscles release best by applying direct, prolonged (30-90 second) pressure.
-Some of the muscles along the back of the hip and glutes are easily accessible with a Hip Flexor Release Ball or other tool, and you can create a routine to provide pressure to the back of hip.
+These muscles release best by applying direct, prolonged (at least 90 seconds) pressure.
+Some of the muscles along the back of the hip and glutes are easily accessible with the Hip Release Ball or other tool, and you can create a routine to provide pressure to the back of hip.

 The iliopsoas muscles (the psoas and the iliacus) require a more specific tool to apply direct pressure.
 The Hip Hook is the only tool designed for both psoas release and iliacus release, due to the unique angled pressure.
 It’s like having a physical therapist at home with you, offering manual release therapy to these tight muscles.